[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 On a Severe level, any security plugin won’t be able to help and even on mild infection sometimes,

-you have to manually check each file and folder to be confirmed that your site is clean.
+You have to manually check each file and folder to confirm that your site is clean.

 It’s a total head-scratching job.